plotdb/block/README.md

  - `styleNode`: node storing parsed / scoped style of this block.
  - `interface`: javascript interface for this block.
    - This will also be used as prototype of the instance object, created by `factory` method below.
- - `factory`: constructor for generating an object defined by `script` part.
+ - `factory`: constructor for generating the js context for block script.
+See below.
  - `id`: unique name for this block.
    - "name@version/path" or randomly generated one if `name` and `version` is not available.
  - `\_ctx`: js context object from `rescope`.